RakibMERNDev/rakibmerndev/README.md

 <br/>

 <h1 align="left">About Me</h1>
-<p>I am a undergraduate student from Rajshahi Bangladesh.
+<p>I am an undergraduate student from Rajshahi Bangladesh.
 I have started working on web development 5 months ago.
-In these months I have learned fundamental of frontend web development and I have tried to strengthen my basic knowlegde on web devlopment.
+In these months, I have learned fundamental of frontend web development and I have tried to strengthen my basic knowlegde on web devlopment.
 I have also worked on couple of projects.
 I intent to work on more project and I want to explore more about web devlopment.</p>

 <br/>
 <br/>